 All sites of geological heritage importance are currently classified as CGS until such time that the most significant sites can be designated as geological NHAs.
-Until the National Parks and Wildlife Service act upon GSI's recommendations and undertake due legal process in advertising and consulting with landowners on their intention to designate, there is no national legislative basis to the 'sites' documented here (excepting those which happen to be within existing designated National Park, Natural Heritage Area or Special Areas of Conservation (SAC).
+Until the National Parks and Wildlife Service act upon Geological Survey Ireland's recommendations and undertake due legal process in advertising and consulting with landowners on their intention to designate, there is no national legislative basis to the 'sites' documented here (excepting those which happen to be within existing designated National Park, Natural Heritage Area or Special Areas of Conservation (SAC).
 The CGS status within County Development Plans does however give a protective framework within the planning process.

 It should also be noted that all sites described and recommended, except those in state ownership through the National Parks and Wildlife Service, are the property of private landowners.
 No site description is an invitation to access or to visit the sites without permission from the respective landowner.

 Given the numerous constraints and pressures on land, the Geoheritage Programme has to fully justify on scientific grounds all sites selected and proposed to NPWS for NHA designation.
 In line with the international developments in earth science conservation generally, Geological Survey Ireland has developed a rationale and methodology for the Geoheritage programme, which will serve as the basis for all themes.